ministryofjustice/security-guidance/policies/secure-data-transfer-guide.md

 Anyone handling personal or sensitive data must seek consent from their line manager to authorise data transfer.

+Before any data transfers are requested, consider the following:

-Data (sensitive or not) should only be transferred where it is strictly necessary for the effective running of the MoJ and the care of the people it serves.
-Accordingly, before any data transfers are requested, the necessity of the transfer should be considered in advance.
+- Is it strictly necessary for the effective running of the MoJ and the care of the people it serves that the data (sensitive or not) is transferred

-When dealing with third parties consider whether any data sharing agreements or contracts are in place that cover the transfer of that data.
-Check whether there are any stipulations in place regarding the method of transfer that should be used.

-If personal data is being transferred to a third party then the privacy team must be informed to see if a Data Protection Impact Assessment is required.

-## Requirements

-Before choosing the method of transfer you must consider the following:

 - The nature of the information, its sensitivity, confidentiality or possible value
 - The size of the data being transferred
 - The damage or distress that may be caused to individuals as a result of any loss during transfer
 - The implications any loss would have for the MoJ
-- Do not provide more information than is necessary for the identified purpose.
+- Precisely what information is necessary for the identified purpose?
 For example, do not just send a whole document or spreadsheet when only one section or specific columns are required
 - For all transfers of information containing personal or sensitive data, it is essential that you appropriately establish the identity and authorisation of the recipient.

 Any technique used must: